datacarpentry/spreadsheet-ecology-lesson/instructor_notes.md

 - If you get a response where they've fixed the date, you can pause and go to the 03-dates-as-data.md lesson.
 Or you can say you'll come back to dates at the end.
-There's an exercise in that file about how to change the date in to three columns using Excel's built in MONTH, DAY, YEAR functions.
+There's an exercise in that file about how to change the date into three columns using Excel's built in MONTH, DAY, YEAR functions.
 Have them run through that exercise.

 **Don't go through 02-common-mistakes.md except to refer to as responses to the Exercise in